folio-org/docs/content/en/docs/Users/_index.md

 The permissions listed below allow you to interact with the Users app and determine what you can and cannot do within the app.
 If none of these permissions are assigned to a user, they are unable to see the User app or any related information.

-Note: For information on assigning permissions to users, see [Assigning permissions to a user record](#assigning-permissions-to-a-user-record).

 The following are all the User permissions:

 -   **User import - All permissions.** This permission allows the user to import user records.